Lollipop catshark: Description

 The lollipop catshark is so named because of its peculiar tadpole-like shape, with an enormously expanded head and branchial region (containing the gills) coupled with a slender, cylindrical body tapering towards the tail.
 The head is wide, flattened, and rounded, comprising a third of the total length in adults.
 The snout is very short and blunt, with widely spaced nostrils flanked by moderately developed flaps of skin.
 The mouth has a pair of furrows at the corners that curl around from the upper to the lower jaw.
 The widely spaced teeth have a large central cusp flanked by 1–3 cusplets on both sides; the upper teeth are straight while the lower teeth are curved somewhat outward.
 There are numerous small papillae on the tongue and roof of the mouth, and a light-colored membrane lining the inside of the mouth.
 The large eyes are oval in shape and followed by prominent spiracles.
 The five pairs of gill slits are distinctive, being strongly arched forward.

 The body is very soft, almost gelatinous.
 Unlike in other catsharks, the first dorsal fin originates well in front of the pelvic fins.
 The second dorsal fin is about as long and slightly lower than the first, and is positioned opposite the anal fin.
 The dorsal, pelvic, and anal fins have convex leading and nearly straight trailing margins.
 The pectoral fins are angular, twice as long as wide, and originate beneath the fourth gill slit.
 The caudal fin is low, with an indistinct lower lobe and a shallow ventral notch near the tip of the upper lobe.
-The skin is delicate and sparsely covered by thorn-like dermal denticles interspersed with narrower hair-like denticles that become more numerous on the back.
+The skin is delicate and sparsely covered by thornlike dermal denticles interspersed with narrower hair-like denticles that become more numerous on the back.
 The coloration is a plain brownish gray all over, sometimes lightening to almost white at the dorsal, pectoral, and pelvic fin margins.
 The eyes are an iridescent green.
 Adults typically attain a length of 24 cm, but may grow up to 28 cm long.